eric-batista/eric-batista/README.md

 Eric Batista
 </h1>

 Bachelor student in Applied & Computational mathematics at **UNICENTRO**, with a healthy bit of seduction from computer science along the way.
-Currently, Lead Developer at **3C Plus now**
+Currently, Senior Software Engineer at **Experian**

 Enthusiast of the best web & mobile development technologies, i'm also have interest in artificial intelligence & image processing with Python.